hyperledger-cacti/cacti/docs/docs/cactus/examples/supply-chain-app.md

 3.  `yarn build:dev`

-4.  `cd ./examples/cactus-example-supply-chain-backend/`

-5.  `yarn install`

-6.  `cd ../../`

-7. Locate the `.vscode/template.launch.json` file
+4. Locate the `.vscode/template.launch.json` file

-8. Within that file locate the entry named `"Example: Supply Chain App"`
+5. Within that file locate the entry named `"Example: Supply Chain App"`

-9. Copy the VSCode debug definition object from 2) to your `.vscode/launch.json` file
+6. Copy the VSCode debug definition object from 2) to your `.vscode/launch.json` file

-10. At this point the VSCode `Run and Debug` panel on the left should have an option also titled `"Example: Supply Chain App"` which starts the application
+7. At this point the VSCode `Run and Debug` panel on the left should have an option also titled `"Example: Supply Chain App"` which starts the application

-11. When the application finishes loading, the JWT token generated is displayed on the terminal
+8. When the application finishes loading, the JWT token generated is displayed on the terminal

-12. Visit http://localhost:3200 in a web browser with Javascript enabled and insert the token when prompted
+9. Visit http://localhost:3200 in a web browser with Javascript enabled and insert the token when prompted

 Live Reloading the GUI Application